ishaandey/node/README.md

     - [Project 2](projects/project-2/): Work in teams to produce exciting visuals to a non-technical audience
 - [Week 6](./week-6): **I, Robot**
     - A conceptual introduction to AI and ML.
 Identify applications and build an intuition for the ML pipeline
-    - *Lab*: Start the ML pipeline to predict Node student majorss
+    - *Lab*: Start the ML pipeline to predict Node student majors
 - [Week 7](./week-7): **Breaking the Black Box**
     - A visual dive into some classification methods: decision trees and k-nearest neighbors
     - *Lab*: Understand model behavior with explainable machine learning